AndrewMBarnett/Macadmins2024/README.md

 Here is a link to tools, scripts we use and presentated about in our presentation:

 Link to tools and scripts: [Macadmins 2024](https://github.com/odra94/MacAdminStuff/tree/main)

+*We will add the recording link and slides once they uploaded to the Macadmins website and Youtube*